Object (computer science)

-In software development, an object is an entity semantic that has state, behavior, and identity.
+In software development, an object is a semantic entity that has state, behavior, and identity.

 An object can model some part of reality or can be an invention of the design process whose collaborations with other such objects serve as the mechanisms that provide some higher-level behavior.
 Put another way, an object represents an individual, identifiable item, unit, or entity, either real or abstract, with a well-defined role in the problem domain.

 A programming language can be classified based on its support for objects.
 A language that provides an encapsulation construct for state, behavior, and identity is classified as object-based.
 If the language also provides polymorphism and inheritance it is classified as object-oriented.
 A language that supports creating an object from a class is classified as class-based.
 A language that supports object creation via a template object is classified as prototype-based.

 The concept of object is used in many different software contexts, including: